Thoseyearsbrian/Aegis/Docs/en-US/README.md

 ## **Auto Update**

-Aegis uses GitHub-based versioning and automation to stay up to date without manual intervention.
-It fully supports remote rule subscription for Surge.
+Aegis is hosted on [GitHub](https://github.com) with an automated update mechanism, ensuring that all rule sets remain up-to-date and are fully compatible with remote subscription in Surge.

 If configuration auto-reload is not enabled, you can manually refresh external resources or reload the profile to ensure the ruleset stays up to date.